PSD2 & Instant Payment Basics – Strong Customer Authentication (SCA)

 - TRA – Transactional Risk Analysis:

 For online payments between €30 and €500, SCA can be deactivated thanks to TRA.
-For this to happen, the payment provider’s reference fraud rate must correspond to the following criteria:

 - Merchant Initiated Transaction (MIT):